Directly Responsible Individuals (DRI)

 We would much rather foster a culture where DRIs are willing to put their ideas in the open.
 This enables feedback from a broad range of diverse perspectives, which the DRI can take into account and choose how (if at all) it shapes their thinking.

-As part of a Harvard Business School case study interview (shown above), GitLab co-founder and CEO Sid Sijbrandij spoke with Professor Prithwiraj Choudhury on various elements of GitLab’s all-remote structure, including a question on DRIs.
+As part of a Harvard Business School case study interview (shown above), GitLab co-founder Sid Sijbrandij spoke with Professor Prithwiraj Choudhury on various elements of GitLab’s all-remote structure, including a question on DRIs.

 How do we get the best of consensus organizations?
 When we’re about to make a decision, we tell everyone.
 Everyone can give input.